About Human Trafficking

 Human trafficking, also known as trafficking in persons, is often described as a modern-day form of slavery.
 It involves the recruitment, transportation, harbouring and/or exercising control, direction or influence over the movements of a person in order to exploit that person, typically through sexual exploitation or forced labour.
 Human trafficking is a heinous crime that exploits the most vulnerable.
 The victims, who are mostly women and children, are deprived of their normal lives and compelled to provide labour or sexual services, through a variety of coercive practices, often for the direct profit of their perpetrators.

 Human trafficking is an offence under the Criminal Code of Canada and the Immigration and Refugee Protection Act.
 The extent of human trafficking, both in Canada and internationally, is difficult to assess due to the hidden nature of the crime, the reluctance of victims and witnesses to come forward to law enforcement and the difficulty of identifying victims.
-We know that men, women and children fall victim to this crime, although women represent the majority of victims in Canada.
-Those who are likely to be at-risk include:
+We know that anyone can fall victim to this crime, although women and girls represent the majority of victims in Canada.
+Those who are at-risk also include:

-- Indigenous women and girls; migrants and new immigrants; LGBTQ2 persons; persons living with disabilities; children in the child welfare system; at-risk youth; those who are socially or economically disadvantaged; and
+- Indigenous women and girls; migrants and new immigrants; 2SLGBTQI+ persons; children and youth in the child welfare system; those who are socially or economically disadvantaged; and

 - migrant workers who may be particularly vulnerable to exploitation and abuse due to many factors, such as language barriers, working in isolated/remote areas, lack of access to services and support, and lack of access to accurate information about their rights.